Graylog2/documentation/pages/getting_started/stream_alerts.rst

 ^^^^^^^^^^^^^
 If you want to configure an SMTP server, you can refer to :ref:`graylog-ctl`.

-If you want to make this stream active, just go back to Streams and where you see the stream name, click the green *Start Stream* button.
+If you want to make this stream active, just go back to the *Streams* page and click its green *Start Stream* button.

 .. image:: /images/gs_27-streamactive.png

+You can learn more about alerting on our :ref:`alerts` page.

+Wrapping Up
+^^^^^^^^^^^
-You are done - go grab a Creamsicle, take a deep breath, and chillax.
+You're done with the Getting Started guide!
+Go grab a Creamsicle, take a deep breath, and chillax.
 Tomorrow you can configure all your own logs and alerts.

-To help, go and get some deep knowledge in the official :doc:`documentation </index>` friendly people that will help and guide you can be found in our `support community <https://www.graylog.org/community-support>`__.
+To learn more, go and get some deep knowledge in the official :doc:`documentation </index>`.
+There are also a bunch of friendly people that will help and guide in our `support community <https://www.graylog.org/community-support>`__.

-You can find more information on our :ref:`alerts` page.